 Permit vs Pompano: Can You Tell The Difference?

-The Debate Of Permit vs Pompano Has Many Anglers Thinking They Caught The Worlds Biggest Pompano, Or Wait Is It A Permit?
+The Debate Of Permit vs Pompano Has Many Anglers Thinking They Caught The Worlds Biggest Pompano, Or Wait, Is It A Permit?

 Permit Vs Pompano: The differences (Credit: On Foot Angler)

-Both the pompano and permit belong to the jack family, Carangidae.
-This is what accounts for their slender silver bodies and deeply forked tails.
-One of the best ways to tell the difference permit fish and pompano fish is purely based on size.
+Both the pompano and permit belong to the jack family, CarangidaeThis is what accounts for their slender silver bodies and deeply forked tails.
+One of the best ways to tell the difference between permit and pompano fish is based on size.
 Pompano remains a lot smaller than a permit.
-Pompano rarely grows larger than seven pounds, while the permit is common at 40 pounds or bigger.
+Pompano rarely grows more significant than seven pounds, while the permit is standard at 40 pounds or larger.
 There are a few anatomical differences as well.
-The fin on a juvenile permit is usually an orange color while the pompano is fin color is yellow.
+The fin on a juvenile permit is usually orange, while the pompano fin color is yellow.
 On the dorsal and anal fin, you can count the rays.
-Pompano generally has more in their fins than permit.
-As a juvenile permit grows it will decrease in body depth the longer they get.
-They will also change fin colors from orange to more of a yellow.
-It is at this point that many anglers get confused between the two juvenile fish.
+Pompano generally has more in its fins than permits.
+As a juvenile permit grows, it will decrease in body depth the longer they get.
+They will also change fin colors from orange to more yellow.
+At this point, many anglers get confused between the two juvenile fish.

 Florida Pompano: